 Section 5 – Appendices:

-- Budget (Required) – the budget must identify the total amount of funding requested, with a breakdown of amounts to be spent in the following budget categories: personnel (salary, wages, honoraria); fringe benefits if any; international and domestic travel; materials; equipment, if any; supplies; office /classroom rental; Georgian participants costs, if any; other direct and indirect costs, etc. Include a detailed budget with an accompanying budget narrative which provides in detail the total costs for implementation of the program your organization is proposing.
+- Budget (Required) – the budget must identify the total amount of funding requested, with a breakdown of amounts to be spent in the following budget categories: personnel (salary, wages, honoraria); fringe benefits if any; international and domestic travel; materials; equipment, if any; supplies; office /classroom rental; Georgian participants costs, if any (stipends, domestic travel, etc.); other direct and indirect costs, etc..
+Include a budget with an accompanying budget narrative which provides in detail the total costs for implementation of the program your organization is proposing.
+Detailed budget notes and supporting justification of all proposed budget line items should be included.
 In addition, a summary of the budget must be submitted using Standard Form SF-424A.
-(This and other forms are attached on the right hand side under the Category “Additional Resources”)
+This form can be found on-line at:

 Applicants that have a Negotiated Indirect Cost Rate Agreement with the U.S. Government should submit the latest copy.

-- Resume (Required) – a resume, not to exceed 3 pages in length, must be included for the proposed key staff person, such as the Project Director.
-If an individual for this type of position has not been identified, the applicant may submit a one-page position description, identifying the qualifications and skills required for that position, in lieu of a resume.
+- Resume (Required) – a resume, not to exceed 2 pages in length, must be included for the proposed key staff person, such as the Project Director.
+If an individual for this type of position has not been identified, the applicant may submit a 1-page position description, identifying the qualifications and skills required for that position, in lieu of a resume.

 AWARD SELECTION CRITERIA

 Evaluation Criteria: Applicants should note that the following criteria (1) serve as a standard against which all proposals will be evaluated, and (2) serve to identify the significant matters that should be addressed in all proposals.
 The USG will award grants to the applicants whose offers represent the best value to the USG on the basis of technical merit and cost.